bixbydevelopers/capsule-sample-space-resorts/README.md

 - Select a different date

-We train these as "Continuation of" `CommitOrder` for cases where the users are at the Confirmation screen to review their order and decide that they want to make some changes.
-The goal remains `CommitOrder`, and any Values are annotated as such (ex: number of astronauts, pod name).
+We train these as "Continuation of" `MakeReservation` for cases where the users are at the Confirmation screen to review their order and decide that they want to make some changes.
+The goal remains `MakeReservation`, and any Values are annotated as such (ex: number of astronauts, pod name).
 This time, the flagged signal route is to `ChangeOrder`.
 This is to re-route the request to update the Order with the newly provided information.
 For generic requests that